There was a time when I had zero 404 errors on this site, and very proud of it I was too.

 I didn’t remove them all in one sitting, but every tag I removed created a 404 error.

-I’ve also changed the number of posts showing on the front page, at one point going as high as 16.
+I’ve also changed the number of posts showing on the blog page, at one point going as high as 16.

 So how did that create 404 errors?